 Focus Is Possible!

 Staying focused is challenging, but it’s possible.
 The main thing is to change our regular behavior.
-As we develop new habits like saying “no” and regularly evaluating, we will make progress.
+As we develop new habits by saying “no” and regularly evaluating, we will make progress.
 Changing in this area is worth the effort.
 The unreached around you wait to hear the good news.
 Jesus died for their salvation.
 Your great calling is worth giving a focused effort to!